-Despite the picture-perfect scenes the Hallmark channel shoves in our faces each December, the holidays are filled with hard emotions for most people.
-The pandemic adds even new stressors to an already difficult time.
-Because of limitations on travel and social distancing, many people will be alone this holiday season.
+Despite the picture-perfect scenes the Hallmark channel shoves in our faces each December, the holidays are often filled with hard emotions for most people.
+The holidays are time when families typically come together.
+But what about when you’re going to be alone over the holidays?

 Humans are social creatures and connection with others helps us thrive.
 When recovering from an eating disorder, support is a key factor in your journey.